Spicy and bold-tasting, this 30-minute recipe elevates the humble chicken breast into a wonderfully flavorful dish.

 Ingredients

-- Lots of spices: I use a mixture of paprika, dried thyme, onion powder, garlic powder, and cayenne pepper.
+- To season: Kosher salt, paprika, dried thyme, onion powder, garlic powder, and cayenne pepper.

 Variations

-- Use boneless skinless chicken thighs instead of breasts.
+- Use boneless, skinless chicken thighs instead of chicken breasts.
 The chicken will come out juicier.
-You will need to adjust the cooking time - chicken thighs are smaller and thinner and will need around 8-10 minutes in the oven, in my experience.
+You will need to adjust the cooking time—chicken thighs are smaller and thinner and, in my experience, need around 8-10 minutes in the oven.
 But it's best to use a thermometer to check for doneness.

-- Change up the spices you use.
-I sometimes like to use smoked paprika instead of sweet paprika and dried oregano instead of dried thyme.
+- You can vary the spices you use.
+I sometimes use smoked paprika instead of sweet paprika and dried oregano instead of dried thyme.

-- Instead of avocado oil, you can use melted butter or ghee.
-I especially like ghee - it adds richness and a nutty flavor.
+- You can use melted butter or ghee instead of avocado oil.
+I especially like ghee, as it adds richness and a nutty flavor.

-- Let the chicken rest before slicing and serving to ensure it remains nice and juicy.
-(Photo 6).
+Let the chicken rest before slicing and serving to make sure it remains juicy.
+The rest time will prevent juices from escaping as soon as you cut the chicken.

 Recipe FAQs

-Blackened food is coated in some kind of fat (such as butter or oil), then coated in a mixture of spices and cooked in a cast-iron skillet until the coating becomes very dark, almost black.
+No. Blackened food is coated in fat and a mixture of Cajun-style spices and cooked in a cast-iron skillet until the coating becomes dark, almost black.
+The step of sauteing is needed to create the blackening effect, while the oven is needed to make sure the chicken is cooked through.

 Serving Suggestions

-Blackened chicken goes with anything.
-It's a truly versatile main course.
-But since I bake it in a 450°F oven, I like to serve it with a side dish that I can cook in the same oven, such as:
+Since I bake the chicken in a 450°F oven, I like to serve it with a side dish I can cook in the same oven, such as:

 Recipe Card